 These are just two of the findings arising from recent research commissioned by the Great-West Life Centre for Mental Health in the Workplace (the Centre) – now celebrating its 10th year – to help continue to define and respond to workplace mental health needs and to assess how far Canada has come in terms of psychological health and safety in the workplace over the last decade.

-“The series of Ipsos surveys on depression and psychological health and safety in the workplace over the past decade are, to the best of our knowledge, the longest running in Canada, and with over 5,000 working Canadians participating, the largest,” says Mary Ann Baynton, Program Director for the Centre.
-“This year, we expanded on the Ipsos series with The Evolution of Workplace Mental Health in Canada, 2007-2017, an objective report based on research led by registered psychologist, Dr. Joti Samra.”
+“The series of Ipsos surveys File opens in a new window on depression and psychological health and safety in the workplace over the past decade are, to the best of our knowledge, the longest running in Canada, and with over 5,000 working Canadians participating, the largest,” says Mary Ann Baynton, Program Director for the Centre.
+“This year, we expanded on the Ipsos series with The Evolution of Workplace Mental Health in Canada, 2007-2017 File opens in a new window, an objective report based on research led by registered psychologist, Dr. Joti Samra.”

 “The report profiles the organizations and initiatives that contributed to the evolution of workplace mental health over the last decade,” Dr. Samra explains.
 “Taken together with the Ipsos findings, results show that there has been a dramatic and positive shift in how employers perceive and respond to workplace mental health issues, especially among those organizations applying the National Standard of Canada for Psychological Health and Safety in the Workplace (the Standard).”